Bread80/Amstrad-CPC-BASIC-Source/README.md

 This is a large project with over 12k lines of code so a few pointers will help you find your way around the code base.
 There are two versions of the code, BASIC1.1.asm is the entire source in a single, monolithic file.
 The second version is split into modules with 'Main.asm' as the core file which 'includes' the others.
 If you want to search for something specific the monolithic file will suit you best.
 If you want to explore or modify a single set of features then the modular version will prove easier to manage.

 When splitting the code into modules I've tried not to make modules too large, whilst also trying to keep the module count to a reasonable figure.
 In general the code is easy to split in this way, but there are a few sections where a small piece of code would be better placed elsewhere.
 And the occasional grouping of several functionalities which aren't related to anything else.
 An example of the latter is the PEEK, POKE, INP, OUT, WAIT, bar command, CALL routines.
-They're all somewhat related in function, they're all grouped in the source, but they don't fall into any easily labelled category.
+They're all somewhat related in function, they're all grouped in the source, but they don't fall into any easily labeled category.
 I've chosen to leave them in a single module and use the clumsy title 'PeekPokeIOBarCall.asm'.

 Initialisation
 ---